xyzyzl/compprog/README.md

 At the end we simply loop through every vertex (on each side) and find the max.

+**USACO 2014 December USACO Gold - Marathon** \
+12/1/2019 \
+Estimated CF Rating: 2000

+Segment Tree (:rage: :deciduous_tree:)

+Let dist(a,b) be the manhattan distance between two checkpoints a,b.

+Realize that skipping from a to a+2 is equal to dist(a, a+1) + dist(a+1, a+2) - dist(a, a+2) off of the total distance.
+With this we can store a segtree with the original lengths (dist(a, a+1) foreach a), and one with the skip length.
+Then just perform normal queries.

+But be sure to update *each* node.
+I forgot to do this so it took v long for me to realize :sob:

+> Bessie realizes that the other cows may not have the stamina to run the full route.

+just like how i don't have the stamina to do cp

 **USACO 2018 December USACO Gold - Fine Dining** \
 11/28/2019 \
 Estimated CF Rating: 1700